mdtraj/mdtraj/README.md

 MDTraj is research software.
 If you make use of MDTraj in scientific publications, please cite it.
 The BibTeX reference is
 ```
 @article{McGibbon2015MDTraj,
-	author = {McGibbon, Robert T. and Beauchamp, Kyle A. and Schwantes, Christian R. and Wang, Lee-Ping and Hern{\'a}ndez, Carlos X. and Harrigan, Matthew P. and Lane, Thomas J. and Swails, Jason M. and Pande, Vijay S.},
+    author = {McGibbon, Robert T. and Beauchamp, Kyle A. and Harrigan, Matthew P. and Klein, Christoph and Swails, Jason M. and Hern{\'a}ndez, Carlos X.  and Schwantes, Christian R. and Wang, Lee-Ping and Lane, Thomas J. and Pande, Vijay S.},
     title = {MDTraj: A Modern Open Library for the Analysis of Molecular Dynamics Trajectories},
 	journal = {Biophysical Journal},
     volume = {109},